JossySola/scheduler/takeaways.md

   - Provide a state `isSubmitting`

 4. **At UI component**
+  - Using the React custom hook:
     - Conditionally render component based on Window Object's availability state
     - On `<form>` use attribute `onSubmit` with the handler function provided by the React custom hook

 ## **Connect PostgreSQL for testing in Next.js (App Router) + React**
 ✔️